antoine-df/antoine-df/README.md

 # bonjour / hello

-✨ efficient full-stack developer, currently developing expertise in data science and AI.
-I am passionate and ambitious about working in these fields.
+✨ efficient full-stack developer, currently developing expertise in data science and AI. ambitious about working in these fields.

 ✨ currently completing my 5th year in the software engineering program at Epitech Lyon. gained experience in C, C++, JavaScript, TypeScript, and Python.